noteed/hadley/README.md

 (Rename the image and the `FROM` instruction as appropriate.)

-THe Hadley image context is `images/hadley`.
+The Hadley image context is `images/hadley`.
 See the `run-image.sh` script to see how to use it.
 To build the image, it is easier to use the provided `Makefile` as some files must be generated and copied to the context.